Embodiment

 If you feel your safety is at risk, your brain starts to shut down and your reactive system takes over; you become entirely focused on trying to navigate yourself to safety either by:

-It’s important to recognise that people have developed these responses because they are vital for keeping us safe.
+It’s important to recognise that you will have developed these responses because they are vital for keeping you safe.
 You don’t want to make an enemy of these processes, but to start to notice them and move towards calmer more open ways of being over time.

 The modern world is incredibly confusing for people’s minds.
 Mostly, humans are physically safer than they’ve ever been but often people’s minds feel less safe.